-Pretty standard chassis shot and this amp actually works great because it has been totally recapped sometime in the recent past with all Sprague electrolytics.
+Pretty standard chassis shot and this amp actually works great because it has been totally recapped sometime in the recent past.
 All the coupling caps and the vast majority of resistors is original.
 It just had some nagging extraneous noise issues and a poor bias setting.
 Some of the jacks were corroded and and making poor connection.
-I replaced a few of the 100K plate load resistors in V1 and V2 and it took the sizzle out of the noise floor.
+I replaced a few of the 100K plate load resistors in V1 and V2 and it reduced the crackling and popping in the noise floor.
 Input jack #2 on the vibrato channel wasn’t working and needed to be retensioned.
 Various tiny problems.
 I believe this is considered a 40W amp and per my measurements it was doing 47W at clipping into 4 ohms.
+Maybe because of higher wall voltage these days.

 Fender Bandmaster AB763 layout